 A Mechanical Did Not Finish (MDNF) will be charged to any competitor who completes their run with the physical assistance of another or leaves the driver's seat.
-This may be shown in the offical results as a DNF.
+This may be shown in the official results as a DNF.
+A driver may leave the seat to restart a stalled F125 or FJr kart without incurring this penalty.